paperwm/PaperWM/README.md

 <kbd>Alt</kbd><kbd>Tab</kbd> is of course also available.

+PaperWM doesn't handle attached modal dialogs very well, so it's best to turn it off in Gnome Tweaks (under Windows).

 | Keybindings                                                                                       |                                                        |
 | ------                                                                                            | -------                                                |
 | <kbd>Super</kbd><kbd>,</kbd> or <kbd>Super</kbd><kbd>.</kbd>                                      | Activate the next or previous window                   |